2023 California Knife Laws

 Penal Code 12022 is the California statute that imposes certain sentencing enhancements when a felon uses a deadly weapon in the commission of a felony.

-The law says a defendant will face enhanced prison time for felony crimes, if during the commission of the crime, either:
+The law says you will face enhanced prison time for felony crimes, if during the commission of the crime, either:

-- the defendant was armed with a firearm, or
+- you were armed with a firearm, or

-- the defendant used a dangerous or deadly weapon.
+- you used a dangerous or deadly weapon.

 As stated above, a knife can definitely fall into the category of a deadly weapon.
-Under PC 12022, then, a person can receive extra prison time if he/she:
+Under PC 12022, then, you can receive extra prison time if you:

 - committed a felony, and